ankit-rathi/Data-AI-Visual-Notebook/A_Content_Prompt.md

 * Convey the **same core truth**
 * Use **consistent language and metaphors**
-* Reinforce each other, not repeat verbatim
+* Reinforce each other without repetition
 * Follow a one-way compression flow:

-**Article → Visual Note → YouTube Short**
+**Article → Visual Note → YouTube Shorts**

-🚫 Shorts or visuals must NEVER introduce ideas not present in the article.
+🚫 Visual notes and Shorts must never introduce ideas not present in the article.

 ---